-1. ACSL will send the team advisor an ACSL Category Description Booklet.
-The booklet contains the rules for each category and some sample problems and solutions.
-Team advisors will use the booklet and other sample problems to prepare students for the short answer test.
+1. ACSL will post its Category Descriptions on its wiki pages at http://www.categories.acsl.org .
+The wiki pages contain the rules for each category and some sample problems and solutions.
+Team advisors will use the pages and other sample problems to prepare students for the short answer test.

 2. Prior to each contest, ACSL will send the team advisor an e-mail file that contains the short answer questions, the programming problem and solutions for both.